 Learn how to draw a great looking Taj Mahal with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Taj Mahal drawing.

 It took 32 million rupees to build the Taj Mahal, which is about 70 billion rupees (or nearly a billion U.S. dollars) in today's currency.
 The Taj Mahal is made of mortar, sandstone and marble with lots of engravings.